 We also can terminate the MSA-1 in a variety of nonstandard configurations for use as a Y cable, a phase-splitting balanced cable, and the like.
 Because these applications require separate discussion, we have put them on our MSA-1 Special Applications Page.

-These cables are all assembled here in our own shop in Seattle using precision equipment, and are individually tested before they go out the door.
+These cables are all assembled here in our own shop in Seattle by experienced workers, using the best precision cable-assembly equipment, and are individually tested before they go out the door.
 We think you'll be impressed with their performance; but we also offer a simple and easy return policy.
 If for any reason you're not completely satisfied, just return the cables, undamaged, within 30 days and we'll refund your purchase price in full.

 In addition to our standard LC-1/Taversoe RCA configuration, we can supply audio cables in any of a number of different cable types.
 Our other cables do not fit the Taversoe RCA body, so are each matched with an appropriately-sized, similarly-constructed Canare RCAP plug.
-For a complete list of the cables we carry, click here.
+For a complete list of the cables we carry, click here; the most popular alternatives are listed below.

 Belden 1505F is another excellent choice for analog audio; it is smaller in profile than LC-1 (.242 inch diameter versus .305), has double-braid shielding, and is higher in capacitance (17 pF/ft).
 View the technical specs for Belden 1505F.